NaNameUz3r/NaNameUz3r/README.md

 I am DevOps engineer at Flant.
-I study computer science step by step, mainly under the strict guidance of [Sergei Bobrovsky](https://vk.com/lambda_brain)
+I study computer science step by step, mainly under the strict guidance of [Sergei Bobrovsky](https://vk.com/lambda_brain) You can check my learning tracker and log in [this repository](https://github.com/NaNameUz3r/My-Learning-Tracker)

+I also write a [blog](https://wannahack.in/) on the topics that I study.
+So far only in Russian.
 ---

 ### Social